mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

     dining table, chairs, bookshelves, a couch and a miniature garden in one corner.
 The entire outer wall is a huge viewscreen showing the outside world.
-**63. Orobid’s Bedchamber:** For extra protection, the walls of this room
+**63. Orobid's Bedchamber:** For extra protection, the walls of this room
     are made of bulkhead material.
 As a result, the room is completely soundproofed from whatever happens outside of it.
 Orobid sleeps heavily on a large circular gold-coloured flotation bed in the center